doreenkruppa/SPA-Module3_Simple-Counter-App_React.js/README.md

 By creating this app I practiced React.js state handling, components, passing props and conditional rendering.

 When the button is clicked, it increments count, starts from zero and is handled using the `useState` hook.
-A component called Text was imported into [App.js](src/App.js), contains only one `p` element and accept the prop: `count`.
+A component called [Text.js](src/components/Text.js) was imported into [App.js](src/App.js), contains only one `p` element and accept the prop: `count`.
 The `p` element has different styles and different text based on the value of the prop it is being passed oriented to the

 #### Mockups: